kunaljhatta/cs271/06/README.md

 # Kunal Jhatta Hack Assembler #
 Steps/Directions - This program assembles .asm files into hack binary machine code.
 To start with this go to the main and choose the directory to the desired .asm file.
-For instance "./main ../asmFile/add.asm" should output a file in the same directory with the name, "filename.asm.hack".
+For instance "./main ../asmFile/add.asm" should output a file in the same directory with .hack at the end of the file.